slv-ai/SST2-bert-kserve/README.md

 🎯 What This Project Does

-Fine-tunes BERT on the Stanford Sentiment Treebank (SST-2) dataset Packages the model in a Docker container with a Flask API Deploys to Kubernetes with auto-scaling and load balancing Serves via KServe for advanced ML serving capabilities
+1.Fine-tunes BERT on the Stanford Sentiment Treebank (SST-2) dataset 2.Packages the model in a Docker container with a Flask API 3.Deploys to Kubernetes with auto-scaling and load balancing 4.Serves via KServe for advanced ML serving capabilities